 Even though the impact of antisocial behavior on others is clear, little research into the impact on victims has been conducted.
 One reason is that the United States and other western nations track deviant behavior through crime statistics, and so without a formal charge and legal judgment, certain antisocial behavior may not be identified.
 Even when a victim seeks support from the authorities when experiencing antisocial behavior from others, the offender will not encounter law enforcement unless the legal system becomes involved (Heap, 2020).

 Beyond the psychological impact of antisocial behavior on others, those who engage in antisocial behavior are at a high risk of incarceration (Potter, 2020).
-In 2017, it is estimated that the United States collectively spent $182 billion dollars on the Prison Policy Initiative, which was used to staff prisons and meet the needs of over 2 million people who are presently detained (Kuhn, 2021).
+In 2017, it is estimated that the United States collectively spent $182 billion dollars on the Prison Policy Initiative, which was used to staff prisons and meet the needs of over 2 million people who are presently detained due to alleged acts of antisocial behavior (Kuhn, 2021).

 Strategies to Overcome Antisocial Behavior